 In a coworking space, it’s everyone’s responsibility to make sure the environment is suitable for guests and visitors.
 Good housekeeping and regular maintenance form part of this obligation, but as careful as you may be accidents can happen when you least expect.

 If a visitor to the coworking space slipped on a spilt drink and injured themselves, they could be entitled to compensation.
 Establishing liability in these circumstances can be challenging and in some cases the proprietor of the coworking space will have an insurance policy to protect against this.
-It’s still advisable to get your own public liability insurance in case an accident or injury can be directly linked to you or your business.
+It’s still advisable to get your own in case an accident or injury can be directly linked to you or your business.

 Employers’ Liability insurance